adavarski/GitOps-k3d-Tekton-ArgoCD-Go/README.md

 <img src="poc/doc/img/gitops-k3d-argocd-tekton-tekton-pipelinesruns.png?raw=true" width="1000">

-Note: If there is some error we can redeploy/rerun tekton pipeline and tasks or better use `tkn` (Tekton CLI):
+Note: If there is some error we can redeploy/rerun tekton pipeline and tasks :

 ```
   kubectl delete -f conf/tekton/git-access -n cicd